adipati27ma/submission-pwa2/README.md

-# submission-pwa2
+# Football-Playerz App
-PWA App Footbal-Playerz builds with Materialize, implement IndexedDB and Push Notif Payload using FCM/GCM.
+Progressive Web Application builds with Materialize, implement IndexedDB and Push Notif Payload using FCM/GCM.
 Also use API from footbal-data.org

 Download the source code & open *index.html* to run the application